makersacademy/rps-challenge/README.md

  Things I would like to do next to improve the program:

-- I want to get rid of the global variables
+- I want to get rid of the global variables (I have now done this using the singleton method)

 - I want to set it up for multiple players